Cathedral of the Immaculate Conception (Albany, New York): 2009–present: Restoration

 The building continued to deteriorate.
 Every winter, a ceiling leak in one corner of the roof would form a 62 ft icicle, almost reaching the floor.
 One year in the early 21st century, a large chunk of plaster fell off the ceiling, nearly striking a visiting bishop.
 Hubbard realized badly needed repair and restoration could no longer be postponed.

 He began a campaign to raise money for the work.
 The estimated cost of everything needed or wanted was $10 million, at first.
 Ultimately the diocese raised about two-thirds of that amount, and closed the cathedral for a year and a half while rotten structural lumber was replaced, plaster restored, electrical wiring replaced and the walls repainted to, as much as possible, their original colors.
 The altar was moved closer to the pews and placed on a raised concrete platform, and the baptismal font moved to the rear of the church.
 The pews themselves were widened and their backs reclined further to make them more comfortable to sit in.

 On the outside new sandstone from England replaced the deteriorated original on the north tower and clerestory.
 Granite steps and new sandstone portals were added to the main entrance.
 The north tower's spire was completely replaced with new stone when it was found to be leaning 13 in over the street; a new cross was set atop it once it was completed.
 A rolled lead roof, the only one currently in place in the United States, was installed to make sure it was watertight.

-After $19 million total had been spent, the cathedral was reopened in 2010 and rededicated on its 158th anniversary later that year.
-A thousand people attended the Mass celebrated by Hubbard along with his New York counterpart, Timothy Dolan, and Dolan's predecessor, Cardinal Edward Egan.
+After $19 million total had been spent, the cathedral reopened in 2010 and rededicated on its 158th anniversary later that year.
+One thousand people attended the Mass celebrated by Hubbard along with his New York counterpart, Timothy Dolan, and Dolan's predecessor, Cardinal Edward Egan.
 Hubbard called the cathedral's presence among the many state government buildings nearby a reminder of the presence of God in human affairs and said it was for the whole community, not just Albany's Catholics.
 He called particular attention to the restored original colors, recalling how he had been disappointed with the building's gloomy interior on his first visit to it as a boy.
 Many who attended were impressed with the restoration, particularly the return of the original paint.